Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Methods

-An alternative to the above approaches is using only a part of the training set for learning the first stage ST models (in MTS) or the RC models (in ERC) and then applying these models to the hold-out part in order to obtain out-of-sample estimates of the meta-variables.
-While the distribution of the estimates obtained using this approach is expected to be more representative of the distribution of the estimates obtained during prediction, it would lead to reduced second stage training sets for MTS as only the examples of the hold-out set can be used for training the second stage models.
+To mitigate this problem, we propose the use of out-of-sample estimates of the targets during training in order to increase the compatibility between the training values of the target variables and the values used during prediction.
+One way to obtain such estimates is to use a subset of the training set for building the first stage ST models (in the case of SST) or the RC models (in the case of ERC) and apply them to the held-out part.
+However, this approach would lead to reduced second stage training sets for SST as only the examples of the held-out set would be available for training the second stage models.
 The same holds for ERC where the chained RC models would be trained on training sets of decreasing size.
+The solution that we propose to this problem is the use of an internal $f$-fold cross-validation approach that allows obtaining out-of-sample estimates of the target variables for all the training examples.
+Compared to the actual target values or the in-sample estimates of the targets, the cross-validation estimates are expected to better resemble the values that are used during prediction.
+As a result, we expect that the contribution of the meta-inputs to the prediction of each target will be better estimated by the underlying regression algorithm.